RALIST/game/Wasteland Chronicles.md

 Influences how quickly the character recovers health points (HP) over time.
 Affected by Endurance and the Medicine skill.
 Can be further increased by perks, consumables, and medical facilities within settlements.
+The recovery rate being significantly higher when the character is resting in their house.
 #### Critical Chance
 Represents the chance to land a critical hit in combat, dealing increased damage.
 Affected by Luck and specific combat skills (e.g., Sniper perk for ranged weapons).